mesudp/static-website/README.md

       - Kittens Carousel Application Website URL should be given as output by Cloudformation Service after the stack is created.

+## Prerequisites
+Before using this template, ensure you have the following:

+- __AWS Account__: You need an AWS account to deploy resources.

+- __SSH Key Pair__: Create a key pair in AWS EC2 and provide the key name in the template `(KeyName: mesud-course)`.

+- __GitHub Repository__: Ensure the GitHub repository with the static website files (`cat0.jpg`, `cat1.jpg`, `cat2.jpg`, `and index.html`) is publicly accessible.

+- __AWS CLI/Console__: You can use either the AWS Management Console or AWS CLI to deploy the CloudFormation stack.

 ## Project Skeleton

 ```